Bentowle/pivpn_gui_for_openvpn/README.md

-open .py file and replace your filepath and file name. and add your sudo name, sudo pass word, and you pivpn password that relates to you .ovpn file.
+open .py file and replace your filepath and file name. and add your sudo name, sudo pass word, and you pivpn password that relates to you .ovpn file.  let me know if there is any changes that i should make.